Renault R30

 The Renault R30 was a Formula One motor racing car designed and built by Renault for the season.
 The car was driven by Robert Kubica and rookie Vitaly Petrov.
 Test drivers were Ho-Pin Tung, Jérôme d'Ambrosio and Jan Charouz.

 It was unveiled on January 31, 2010, at the Circuit Ricardo Tormo in Valencia.

 Design

-The chassis was designed by James Allison, Naoki Tokunaga, Tim Densham, Martin Tolliday, Jarrod Murphy, Mike Elliott and Dirk de Beer with Rob White leading the engine design.
+The chassis was designed by James Allison, Naoki Tokunaga, Tim Densham, Nick Chester, Martin Tolliday, Mike Elliott and Dirk de Beer with Rob White leading the engine design.